Flotomate/product_docs/source/installation-guide/upgrade-guide/build-upgrade-guide.rst

        :alt: figure 8

-6. Now **wait** for at least **5 Minutes** to allow restart of all Flotomate services.
+6. Now **wait** for at least **5 Minutes** to allow restart of all Motadata services.

-7. Now you can login to Flotomate as usual and start using product.
+7. Now you can login to Motadata as usual and start using product.

 .. _sib-9: